euler-xyz/liquidation-bot-v2/README.md

 - `EVC_DEPLOYMENT_BLOCK` - Block that the contracs were deployed

-- `WETH, EVC, SWAPPER, SWAP_VERIFIER, LIQUIDATOR_CONTRACT, ORACLE_LENS` - Relevant deployed contract addresses
+- `WETH, EVC, SWAPPER, SWAP_VERIFIER, LIQUIDATOR_CONTRACT, ORACLE_LENS` - Relevant deployed contract addresses.
+The liquidator contract has been deployed on Mainnet, but feel free to redeploy.

 - `PROFIT_RECEIVER` - Targeted receiver of any profits from liquidations